Burglary and... Oops never mind...

 Vivian walked passed the men who were busy, and made her way to an office about 20 feet past them.
 She took several pictures of the door, which was off the frame, and had obviously been forcibly removed.
 She looked closer at the door frame, and could see it had been heavily reinforced.
 She took several pictures, and stepped passed it to the office.
 She took many more pictures as she made her way to the desk.
 She could see it had been forcibly opened, and the bottom drawer was empty.
 She continued looking through the office, and soon discovered something in the corner near a book case.
-She called Cooper on his cell phone and asked him to join her.
+She texted the men to come see her.

-He soon walked in the office and looked at her laying on the floor.
-"What you got?"
+they soon walked in the office and looked at her laying on the floor.

 "Look at this book case."
 She gazed under the book case.
 "It sits ever-so-slightly off of the floor."

 Cooper joined her on the floor, and he, too, could see how it wasn't resting on the floor.